-This topic describes the process for conducting a scan using a Postman collection.
-It also includes sample code for use in the Fortify WebInspect REST API and Wi.exe.
+This topic describes the process for conducting a scan using a Postman collection in the Fortify WebInspect REST API or Wi.exe.
+To conduct a scan using the API Scan Wizard, see "Running an API or Web Service Scan" on page 153.